-In the HVAC world, a “cycle” is the period of time a system runs before shutting itself off.
+In the HVAC world, a “cycle” is the period a system runs before shutting itself off.
 Cooling and heating systems running normal cycles will run until the temperature in the home has been sufficiently altered.
-Under normal conditions, a furnace or heat pump will cycle several times per-hour, turning back on when the temperature inside the home begins to drop again.
+Under normal conditions, a furnace or heat pump will cycle several times per hour, turning back on when the temperature inside the home begins to drop again.

 Does short cycling matter?